Theoretical study of the crystal structure of the bilayer nickel oxychloride Sr$_3$Ni$_2$O$_5$Cl$_2$ and analysis of possible unconventional superconductivity: Results and Discussions

 \subsection{Electronic and phonon band structures for Sr$_3$Ni$_2$O$_5$Cl$_2$}

-As described in Introduction, a key idea in this study is to employ a mixed-anion strategy~\cite{mixed_anion_review} for stabilizing the tetragonal $I4/mmm$ phase without applying the pressure.
-In fact, for Sr$_3$Ni$_2$O$_5$Cl$_2$, while the NiO$_2$ plane is somewhat buckled; the equatorial Ni-O-Ni angle is 162$^{\circ}$ as shown in Fig.~\ref{fig:3252_phonon}(b), we found that the tetragonal structure is dynamically stable as shown by our phonon calculation (Fig.~\ref{fig:3252_phonon}(c)) where no imaginary-frequency modes appear without applying the pressure.
+As described in the Introduction, a key idea in this study is to employ a mixed-anion strategy~\cite{mixed_anion_review} for stabilizing the tetragonal $I4/mmm$ phase without applying the pressure.
+In fact, for Sr$_3$Ni$_2$O$_5$Cl$_2$, while the NiO$_2$ plane is somewhat buckled; the equatorial Ni-O-Ni angle is 162$^{\circ}$ as shown in Fig.~\ref{fig:3252_phonon}(b), we found that the tetragonal structure ($a= 3.779$ \AA, $c=24.532$ \AA) is dynamically stable as shown by our phonon calculation (Fig.~\ref{fig:3252_phonon}(c)) where no imaginary-frequency modes appear without applying the pressure.
 This is in sharp contrast to the case of La$_3$Ni$_2$O$_7$, where the tetragonal structure is unstable at ambient pressure and high pressure is required to stabilize it~\cite{Geisler_Hamlin,Wang_Li,Wang_Wang_50}.
 Our phonon calculations for La$_3$Ni$_2$O$_7$ also support this feature as shown in Fig.~\ref{fig:327_phonon}, where the imaginary-frequency modes appear for 0 GPa while they are absent for 20 GPa.
 Although we also checked the stability of the tetragonal structure for Sr$_3$Ni$_2$O$_4$Cl$_3$, where all the apical oxygens were replaced with chlorines, we found that the tetragonal structure was unstable for this case as shown in Fig.~\ref{fig:3243}.
+We consider that one important difference among these compounds is the average valence number of the nickel atom: Ni$^{2.5+}$ ($d^{7.5}$) for La$_3$Ni$_2$O$_7$ and Sr$_3$Ni$_2$O$_4$Cl$_3$ while Ni$^{3+}$ ($d^7$) for Sr$_3$Ni$_2$O$_5$Cl$_2$.
+Here, the size of the nickel ion becomes smaller in Sr$_3$Ni$_2$O$_5$Cl$_2$, which in general suppresses the rotational and tilting instability of octahedra in Ruddlesden-Popper phase materials.

 It is noteworthy that the mixed-anion strategy drastically changes the crystal field of a nickel ion.
 Figure~\ref{fig:bandDOS} presents the electronic band structures and partial density of states (pDOS) for La$_3$Ni$_2$O$_7$ under pressure of 20 GPa and Sr$_3$Ni$_2$O$_5$Cl$_2$ without applying the pressure shown with an orbital weight of each Ni-$d$ orbital.
-We summarize important differences between two materials as follows.
+We summarize important differences between two materials from the viewpoint of the crystal field as follows.